UPDATE:

 Entities formed before January 1, 2024, have until January 13, 2025, to file their initial beneficial ownership reports with FinCEN.
 New companies formed after this date will need to submit their reports within 30 days of formation or registration.

-Entities required to comply with the CTA must submit their beneficial ownership information through FinCEN’s online filing system.
-The registration process involves completing Form FinCEN 114, which captures essential details about the company and its beneficial owners.
-This includes:
+Entities required to comply with the CTA must submit their beneficial ownership information through FinCEN’s online filing system by completing Form FinCEN 114, which captures essential details about the company and its beneficial owners, including:

 – Legal name of the entity